pooja614/Data-Analytics/SQL_Projects/Ecommerce_Performance_and_Website_Analysis/README.md

 ---

 ### 7. Ambiguity Is the Enemy
-Every time the LLM had to *guess* what you meant, it got it wrong.
-You fixed this with explicit mappings:
+Every time the LLM had to *guess* what I meant, it got it wrong.
+Fixed this with explicit mappings:
 ```
 "sessions"        → which table, which count function
 "conversion rate" → exact formula, not interpretation